dangmt93/stroke-rehab-app/README.md

 ﻿# Stroke Rehabilitation App

+## 1. Introduction
-A simple mobile app aimed at helping stroke patients recover their motor skills and coordination through repetitions of simple exercises.
+This is a simple mobile app aimed at helping stroke patients recover their motor skills, coordination, and a certain extent, cognitive capabilities, through repetitions of simple exercises.

-There is a prototype designed using Balsamiq Wireframe,subsequently optimizing the user interface and user experience through comprehensive usability testing.

-There are 2 versions of this app (Android and iOS).
+There are a prototype, designed using Balsamiq Wireframe, and 2 versions of this app (Android and iOS).
 Both versions use Firebase to store patients' data and progress.

-Go from prototype to

-"Touch" exercise, where

-"Swipe" exercise has been replaced by a simple "Hold" exercise. because o	Limit to hands / fingers + cognitive function

-Scope
+### Scope
+- Given the constrained range of motion and cognitive function often experienced by stroke patients, the app was designed with the presumption that their caregiver will navigate th interface.
+The patients' interaction is primarily focused on engaging with the exercises.
--	Assume their carer will navigate through the app  patient only interact with exercises o	single user (only 1 patient using the app) (no login / user switching implemented) 	data stored in database for only 1 single user
+- The app was designed for a single user - one patient using the app exclusively.
+It does not incorporate login or user switching features, and the database stores data for the individual user.
+- Responsive design was not taken into account; both Android and iOS versions were designed for specific device dimensions.

+## 2. Features
+There are 2 distinct exercises in the app:
+1. "Touch" exercise: the user is prompted to tap three buttons labeled as 1, 2, and 3 in the correct **ascending sequence**.
+In each iteration, all three buttons are displayed simultaneously in random positions on the screen.
+Accurately tapping the correct button removes it from view.
+Successfully completion of tapping all three buttons sequentially counts as one "repetition", leading to the next "repetition".
+2. "Hold": the exercise is similar to the "Touch" exercise, with a variation: Instead of tapping, the user is required to tap and hold down the correct button for a duration of 3 seconds to register success and remove it from the screen.

+- For each exercise, there are:
+  -  2 **modes**:
+      - Goal Mode: the user can set a objective to complete, choosing either a specific number of repetitions or a time limit for the exercise
+      - Free-Play Mode: the user can engage in unlimited practice sessions

+  - A variety of **exercise customisation options**, including:
+    - Adjusting the number of buttons, from 3 up to 5
+    - Opting for buttons to appear randomly or in a designated sequence
+    - Activating a visual indication for the next button in the sequence
+    - Modifying the size of the buttons.

+Other features:
+- View total time spent and repetitions completed for each exercise
+- Access their history of attempts, either completed or uncompleted, including start and end times, repetition count, exercise mode, customisation options, and a detailed log of button tapped
+- Easily remove any undesired attempts from their history
+- Share their attempts to other applications (e.g. notes) by exporting data in CSV text format
+- Edit their username